Residual-Aided End-to-End Learning of Communication System without Known Channel

 \subsection{GAN based training scheme}

-In order to update the transmitter DNN weights $\bm{\theta_T}$, a GAN was used to produce the surrogate gradient~\cite{ye1}, which could generate the signal as similar to the real received signal as possible, as shown in Fig. \ref{FIG.2}.
-Generally, a GAN contains a generator $\bm G$ and a discriminator $\bm D$, both of which are implemented by multi-layer DNNs, with trainable weights denoted by $\bm{\theta_G}$ and $\bm{\theta_D}$, respectively.
-The generator ${\bm{f}_{\bm{\theta_G}}}: {\mathbb{C}}^n \mapsto {\mathbb{C}}^n$ produces fake received signal $\bf{\widetilde{y}}$ according to the transmitted signal ${\bf{x}}$ and random noise $\bf{z}$ following the standard Gaussian distribution.
-To simplify the representation, the random noise $\bf{z}$ is considered as a built-in variable in the generator, and it is not explicitly expressed in this paper.
-At the same time, the discriminator ${\bm{f}_{\bm{\theta_D}}}: {\mathbb{C}}^n \mapsto \left(0,1\right)$ is used to train the generator to generate the signal as similar to the distribution of the real received signal as possible.
+In order to update the transmitter DNN weights $\bm{\theta_T}$, a GAN was used to produce the surrogate gradient~\cite{ye1} as shown in Fig. \ref{FIG.2}, which could generate the signal as similar to the real received signal as possible.
+Generally, a GAN contains a generator $\bm G$ and a discriminator $\bm D$, both of which are implemented by multi-layer DNNs, with trainable weights denoted by $\bm{\theta_G}$ and $\bm{\theta_D}$, respectively. {The generator ${\bm{f}_{\bm{\theta_G}}}: {\mathbb{C}}^{2n} \mapsto {\mathbb{C}}^n$ produces fake received signal ${\bf{\widetilde{y}}}\in{\mathbb{C}}^{n}$ according to the transmitted signal ${\bf{x}}\in{\mathbb{C}}^{n}$ and random noise ${\bf{z}}\in{\mathbb{C}}^{n}$ following the standard Gaussian distribution.
+In order to imitate the randomness of the channel, the random input $\bf z$ sampling from a Gaussian distribution is required, which make the generator $\bm G$ produce different output after giving $\bf x$.
+Accordingly, the generator could produce a distribution that approximates the real received signal distribution.} At the same time, the discriminator ${\bm{f}_{\bm{\theta_D}}}: {\mathbb{C}}^n \mapsto \left(0,1\right)$ is used to train the generator to generate the signal as similar to the distribution of the real received signal as possible.